koyunkyung/archive-uoft/README.md

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from https://open.toronto.ca/dataset/outbreaks-in-toronto-healthcare-institutions/.
+-   `data/raw_data/simulated_data` contains simulation data corresponding to each analysis conducted in this paper.
+-   `data/raw_data/simulated_results` contains test results of simulation data, regarding its sanity and hypothesis verification.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
--   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.